Security Sector Reform

 About

-SCG’s SSR Program works with security sector institutions and forces to enhance effectiveness and accountability by building human and institutional capacity.
+SCG’s Security Sector Reform (SSR) Program works with security sector institutions and forces to enhance their effectiveness and accountability by building security sector capacity strategically so that it strengthens partner country self-reliance and delivers Return on Investment (ROI).

 How We Do It

-• Developing “conceptual roadmaps” for security sector reform based on best practices;
+• Assess security sector capacity and develop “conceptual roadmaps” for security sector reform based on best practices.

 About